 SNEE - But then, we repeat ourselves.
 JM Barrie probably got “Smee” from the word snee, an old English dialect word for a dagger.
 Look for clues about knives, especially the use of knives for unpleasant doings.

-Pro tip: if you’ve got some letters but still can’t figure out the word, try the WordFinder cheat tool.
-Enter your letters, plus question marks for the blanks, and you’ll get a list of all possible words with that letter combination.
+Pro tip: if you’ve got some letters but still can’t figure out the word, try the WordFinder crossword puzzle solver.
+Enter your letters you know and you’ll get a list of all possible words that can fill your empty spaces.

 Crossword Quick Solve